medusa-project/kumquat-f4/README-CONTENTdm.md

 * Only one level of compound object structure will be imported.
 * CONTENTdm field settings like searchable, hidden, etc. are ignored.
-* When an import is re-run, old collection nodes (and all child nodes) will be deleted and replaced by new ones, but the resulting UUIDs will be different.
+* When an import is re-run, old collection nodes (and all child nodes) will be deleted and replaced by new ones.
-  (This may or may not matter for you.)

 ## Instructions